We are always looking for skilled people to help us out!

-Sometimes there are new font used in the original work, but for the regular ones, we have a fixed set of fonts we can give to you once you’re part of the team.
+Sometimes there are new font used in the original work, but for the regular ones, we have a fixed set of fonts we can give to you once you are part of the team.

-For the low quality release, we don’t do any redraws, do next to no dust removal and have a lower page size.
+For the low quality release, we do not do any redraws, next to no dust removal and have a lower page size.

 Our high quality release has a better overall clean up, higher page size and redraws.
 Thus, this release type will require high quality typesetting, too.

 If requested by the editors, redraws for the high quality release sometimes require you to put text on the page before the redraw is done.

 As with the other positions, we need to verify your abilities with a small test.

 For further information and tips on typesetting, refer to AnonBlack’s typesetting guide.

 Currently we are only looking for a backup typesetter to help out if our main one is not available.

 If you are interested, please send an email, to email@example.com.